n-n06/PP2/Lab7/music player/MusicPlayer.md

 If the playback has already started, stops the playback.
 If the playback has already started and the playback us paused, the button resumes playback.
 ### Up and Down Keys
 The up arrow key will increase the volume by 5% when preseed.
 Conversely, the down arrow key button will decrease the volume by 5%.
+## Keybinds
+- `SPACE` - play/pause
+- `CTRL-O` - folder selection
+- `LEFT` - rewind.
+Combined with `SHIFT` - previous song
+- `RIGHT` - next song
+- `UP` - volume up
+- `DOWN` - volume down
+- `DELETE` - clear the queue
+- `SHIFT-DELETE` - delete the entire songlist
 ## Additional information
 The working directory is `sprites` - the directory with all of the images and the `songlist.json` file.